-I was asked the other day – “How do you have the time to blog?” – Great question.
-There are plenty of people out there who are attempting to do the same thing, are brimming with great ideas, but simply do not have the time.
+The other day, I was asked, “How do you have the time to blog?” – Great question.
+Many people are attempting to do the same thing, are brimming with great ideas, but simply do not have the time.
 I’ll tell you – it’s no secret – you simply have to block it off like everything else.
 If you didn’t know, I also do a podcast and a TV show every weekday.
 How do I do it?

 - I use Evernote to gather topics for my blog/podcast/video show.
-Whenever I came across a topic of interest I enter it into the Evernote notebook – which is duplicated across all of my devices, so there wherever I am, I can log the topic.
+Whenever I encounter a topic of interest, I enter it into the Evernote notebook – which is duplicated across all of my devices, so wherever I am, I can log the topic.
 Right now, I have 34 topics in the queue.

-- I copy 5 topics out of my Evernote into my Word doc, then start writing.
+- I copy five topics out of my Evernote into my Word doc, then start writing.

-- I take about 2 hours to stream of consciousness and pound out all of the posts.
-Some require more time than others as I need to do some fact checking, etc. But I usually wrap up the writing in 2 hours of solid, butt in seat, concentrated writing.
+- I take about 2 hours to a stream of consciousness and pound out all of the posts.
+Some require more time than others as I need to do some fact-checking, etc. But I usually wrap up the writing in 2 hours of solid, butt-in-seat, concentrated writing.

 - Every weekday morning, I review my topics to see what might be currently relevant.
 I move my standing desk to its uppermost position, pull down the roller blind background behind me, move my laptop into position, load up my recording software, plug in my Snowball microphone, adjust the lighting, load my PC’s camera and video capture app, then click record.
 I talk for about 3-5 minutes on the topic of the day, then hit stop.

 - Turning to the video, I load Windows Movie Maker, load my last project, rename then save it.
 I then import my new video.
-Once that’s done I delete the old one, then move the intro/outro music and titles to the correct spots.
-Then its “save as high-definition video”.
-Once that’s done, go to YouTube, start the upload of the video file to YouTube, then when ready, publish it.
+Once that’s done, I delete the old one, then move the intro/outro music and titles to the correct spots.
+Then it’s “save as high-definition video.”
+Once that’s done, go to YouTube, start uploading the video file to YouTube, then publish it when ready.

 There you have it.
-About 15 minutes a day of recording audio/video, about 15 minutes of editing and waiting for various processes and uploads to complete, and 3 solid hours of writing a week.
-I’m sure that I could probably do it in less time, but I find that the batching of all of the posts at the same time each week, makes a big difference if I’m going to actually finish it or not.
-Multitasking is great for some tasks, but if you need real creativity, then you really need to shut yourself off and focus in a consistent, solid, batch processing way.
+About 15 minutes a day of recording audio/video, about 15 minutes of editing and waiting for various processes and uploads to complete, and three solid hours of writing a week.
+I’m sure I could probably do it in less time, but I find that batching all of the posts at the same time each week makes a big difference if I’m going to finish it or not.
+Multitasking is great for some tasks, but if you need real creativity, then you really need to shut yourself off and focus in a consistent, solid, batch-processing way.

 Now get to it – if I can do it – so can you.
 After all, it’s better to create than consume.